TehFridge/Zappka3DS/README.md

 ## Credits
+Big thanks to [Dominik/Domints'a](https://github.com/domints) for his Żappka TOTP code implementation used in the QR Codes.
 Big thanks to [Nawias](https://github.com/Nawias) for the [Code 128 Renderer Library](https://github.com/Nawias/bar128-love).
-It sure made this project so that it could be released.
+It sure made this project so that it could be released. (ŻAPPKA DOES NOT USE BARCODES ANYMORE BUT HE STILL DID A GOOD JOB)

 BGM by John "Joy" Tay - i love polygons